royaltm/node-zmq-raft/README.md

 ### Quick Start Guide.

-For testing, to quickly setup the 0MQ Raft server with the Broadcasting State Machine use `bin/zmq-raft.js`:
+For testing, or to quickly setup the 0MQ Raft server with the Broadcasting State Machine use `bin/zmq-raft.js`:

 ```
   Usage: zmq-raft [options] [id]